networknt/light-doc/content/en/faq/what-is-light-4j.md

 aliases: []
 toc: false
 draft: false
+reviewed: true
 ---

 light-4j is a platform or ecosystem for building and running cloud native microservices.
-The design goal is higher throughput, lower latency and smaller memory footprint to lower production cost.
+The design goal is higher throughput, lower latency and smaller memory footprint to lower production costs.

 It contains the following: